Creative lab for experienced and early-career artists

 ROUGH MIX is a paid creative lab for early-stage ideas and practice development: a two-week practical opportunity for artists to try out new ideas or new ways of working.
 It brings together a small core group of practitioners from different disciplines and gives them time to start developing new projects in a supportive and collaborative atmosphere.
 The practitioners work together with a group of performers and two early-career artists over a two week period before making a work-in-progress showing at the end.

 We offer two prioritised places: one for an artist identifying as Deaf or disabled and one for an artist from a Black, Asian or Minority Ethnic background.
 It is open to both experienced and early-career artists and selection is through an open call process.

-There have been 10 Rough Mix residencies so far in Scotland: in Aberdeen, Edinburgh, Glasgow, Peebles, and Perth.
-In 2018, we held our first international Rough Mix in Auckland, New Zealand.
-You can find out more about all our previous Rough Mixes below.
+There have been 9 Rough Mix residencies so far in Scotland: in Aberdeen, Edinburgh, Glasgow, Peebles, and Perth.
+In 2018, we held our first international Rough Mix in Auckland, New Zealand - you can read more about it here.

 Film-maker Julien Pearly made this short film about Rough Mix 2015:

 For information about previous Rough Mixes and to find out about the participating artists, please follow these links: